“I Have No Motivation To Do Anything”: What Lack Of Motivation Means For Your Mental Health

 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

-Do you ever feel too exhausted to complete daily tasks or struggle with feeling no motivation to care for yourself, get out of bed, or start your day?
+Do you ever struggle with feeling no motivation to care for yourself, get out of bed, or start your day?
+Is it sometimes hard for you to find the will to address life challenges as you pursue your goals?
 In these cases, no motivation may be caused by an underlying mental health concern.
 If you're worried you might be living with depression, you're not alone.
+Anhedonia—the reduced ability to experience pleasure—is a common symptom of depression that can cause a lack of motivation.
+Anhedonia may arise out of emotional pain, trauma, illness, and other challenges.

 Over 280 million people worldwide live with depression, and it is a highly treatable illness.
 However, no motivation can sometimes not be related to depression but may indicate other mental health issues.
-Understanding the common causes of this symptom can help you decide on a plan to move forward.
+In addition to mental health concerns, underlying issues like physical health conditions and abnormalities in brain chemistry can contribute to a general lack of motivation in human beings.
+If you hope to address feelings of apathy or indifference, there are several steps you can take to provide yourself with the encouragement you need.
+Understanding the common causes of not feeling motivated can help you decide on a plan to move forward.

 A man with brown hair and beard and a black blazer over a white collared shirt holds his head in frustration as he looks at his laptop screen and wonders how to fix his lack of motivation